rishabhbanga/rishabhbanga.github.io/README.md

 Rishabh Banga's website https://rishabhbanga.github.io/

-This is Aerial by HTML5 UP, a single page, single screen responsive site template.
-Real simple.
-Makes heavy use of CSS animation.
+This webpage is based on the Aerial theme by HTML5 UP, a single page, single screen responsive site template.Makes heavy use of CSS animation.
 Works well as a landing page that just directs folks to your stuff elsewhere on the www, though I'm planning to mix it up.

 Credits: